Some recent essays and reviews:

 ‘Princeton Goes to Prison: Teaching Paradise Lost to Incarcerated Students’

-An excerpt from my book in Literary Hub, describing a period of five years spent teaching in prisons in New Jersey, and exploring what I learned from my students about literature and its place in our world.
+An excerpt from my book in Literary Hub, describing a period of five years spent teaching in prisons in New Jersey.